NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

 If the DEMs have reasonably regular boundaries and no holes, smoother blending may be obtained by using ``--use-centerline-weights``.

-This tool can also apply pixel erosion, hole-filing, and smoothing.
+This tool can also apply hole-filling, smoothing, and pixel erosion at boundary.

 Examples
 ~~~~~~~~